 Guides 5:1 ratio

-• 2 nights at Nipika Mountain Resort in a "family-style" log cabin or at the main lodge - mostly double occupancy
+• 2 nights at Nipika Mountain Resort in a "family style" log cabin (private room with shared bathrooms and common areas)

 • 3 nights of camping on the Kootenay River